 We started exploring the wonderful world of turtles.
 We read All About Turtles by Jim Arnosky.
 We love his science books, because they’re beautifully illustrated and great for younger audiences.
 I even included some turtle themed worksheets that morning!

 Parker completed his homeschoolcreations “Parts of the Turtle” worksheet and used the nomenclature cards to put together his felt turtle puzzle I made him.
 This was a little difficult, but he stuck with it.

-I brought out our turtle nomenclature cards and reviewed the various parts of the turtle while the older kids color coded their turtle anatomy booklet.
+I brought out our turtle nomenclature cards and reviewed the various parts of the turtle while the older kids color coded their turtle anatomy booklet (The Helpful Garden).
 They also added some other turtle themed printables to their lapbooks.

 The kids did a cute bunny and carrot prints art project using their cute little fingers.
 They had fun using different fingers and swirling the paints all around.
 They turned out really cute!
 The blue sky really made this craft pop!

 Little Bunny Glyph: